Dept 20: Cut Flowers, Floral Design and Containers

 Pre-register any Division & Class, you think you may enter – unused tags will be deleted prior to judging.

-Monday 9–4:30: Entry Day - as early in the day as possible.
+Monday 9–4:00: Entry Day - as early in the day as possible.
+Exhibitors with 10 or more entries should arrive by 3 p.m.
 Doors close promptly at 4:30 PM for judging.

 Sunday, Closing day from 6:00 -7:00 PM.
 EXHIBIT RELEASE & PREMIUM PICK-UP.
 Items not picked up may be retrieved the following week during Fair office hours.